 But, if video interviewing is not done properly or strategically, then it can risk having a negative impact on candidate experience.
 Video interviewing should always be used as part of a larger recruitment strategy, meaning that any negative experiences here can have an impact on the whole process.
 Don’t skimp out when it comes to choosing a video interviewing provider – consider all the different aspects that will help you reach your goals.
 You can find out about all different features and functionality here, to help you decide which provider is right for you.

-After all, when done right, you can speed up your hiring process, find the most suitable talent, create and engaging and fairer process and improve collaboration in your hiring teams by introducing a simple platform into the mix.
+After all, when done right, you can speed up your hiring process, find the most suitable talent, create an engaging and fairer process, and improve collaboration in your hiring teams by introducing a simple platform into the mix.